Suhas-13/CybersecevalCritique/README.md

-This is a clone of the repository created for the Cyberseceval papers.
+This is a clone of the PurpleLlama repository created for the Cyberseceval papers.
 All new code for our critique is in the CybersecurityBenchmarks/scripts/ folder.

 <p align="center">
   <img src="https://github.com/facebookresearch/PurpleLlama/blob/main/logo.png" width="400"/>